Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 -Asymmetric
 1. Firstly, there is a common number C.
-2. "Person A" chooses A1, A2, Arand randomly respectively.
+2. "Person A" chooses A and Arand randomly respectively.
-3. "Person B" chooses B1, B2, Brand randomly respectively.
+3. "Person B" chooses B and Brand randomly respectively.
-4. "Person A" implements SAME gate operation(XNOR gate operation) of A1 and Common, and A2 and Common.
-Let's call them ASamed1 and ASamed2 respectively.
+4. "Person A" implements AND and OR gate operation of A and Common.
+Let's call them Aanded and Aored respectively.
-5. "Person B" implements SAME gate operation(XNOR gate operation) of B1 and Common, and B2 and Common.
-Let's call them BSamed1 and BSamed2 respectively.
+5. "Person B" implements AND and OR gate operation of B and Common.
+Let's call them Banded and Bored respectively.
-6. "Person A" implements XOR gate operations of ASamed1, ASamed2, and Arand.
+6. "Person A" implements XOR gate operations of Aanded, Aored, and Arand.
 Let's call the result of it Apub.
-7. "Person B" implements XOR gate operations of BSamed1, BSamed2, and Brand.
+7. "Person B" implements XOR gate operations of Banded, Bored, and Brand.
 Let's call the result of it Bpub.
-8. THIS IS THE CORE IDEA!: For an attacker, there is no way to guess the value of A1, A2, Arand, B1, B2, and Brand since they are hiding one another.
-I call it "Encrypted in 3D way" because basically, each key element makes it impossible to guess another one.
+8. THIS IS THE CORE IDEA!: For an attacker, there is no way to guess the value of A, B, Arand, or Brand because he/she has no clue about them with C from Apub or Bpub
-9. "Person A" implements XOR gate operation of Bpub, A1, A2, and Arand.
+9. "Person A" implements XOR gate operation of Bpub, A, Arand.
-10. "Person B" implements XOR gate operation of Apub, B1, B2, and Brand.
+10. "Person B" implements XOR gate operation of Apub, B, and Brand.
-11. Now, A and B have the same secret number.
+11. Now, "Person A" and "Person B" have the same secret number.
 12. This is simplified equatioin
->(A1 same C)  ^ (A2 same C) ^ Arand = Apub
+>(A1 & C)  ^ (A2 | C) ^ Arand = Apub
->(B1 same C)  ^ (B2 same C) ^ Brand = Bpub
+>(B1 & C)  ^ (B2 | C) ^ Brand = Bpub
->(Bpub ^ A1 ^ A2 ^ Arand) = (Apub ^ B1 ^ B2 ^ Brand)
+>(Bpub ^ A ^ Arand) = (Apub ^ B ^ Brand)

 #License